matiasw/my-limnoria-plugins/SpiffyTitles/README.md

 ## Install SpiffyTitles
 Install pip if you don't have it already (eg. `apt install python3-pip`) If you installed Limnoria in a virtualenv, you need to run pip in that virtualenv too.
-Please note that pip is the **only** supported installation method!
-The old PluginDownloader is unsupported and will not work, even though you can find the plugin there.

 `pip3 install --user --upgrade git+https://github.com/matiasw/my-limnoria-plugins.git#subdirectory=SpiffyTitles`